w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Anonymous Proxy (Pure Proxy)

-:::caution The Account Tab in the Polkadot-JS UI cannot handle complicated proxy setups
+:::caution The Account Tab in the Polkadot-JS UI cannot handle complex proxy setups

 The Accounts Tab in the Polkadot-JS UI cannot handle complex proxy setups (e.g. a proxy -> multisig -> a pure proxy which is part of another multisig).
 These complex setups must be done using